devlinb/react-native-simple-survey/README.md

 ## Callbacks

 The majority of callbacks will return a component that Simple Survey then renders for you.
 This means you completely customize how Simple Survey looks.
-You don't even have to use buttons for your UI, Simple Survey handles the state management and lets you do render whatever you want.
+You don't even have to use buttons for your UI, Simple Survey handles the state management and lets you render whatever you want.

 ````onSurveyFinished```` and ````onAnswerSubmitted```` are the only callbacks that don't return a component.